sungsoo-ucsb/GarnerKindLai_MeTu/README.md

 ## Other notes

 Users must have a FlyWire account and an API token to run EM analyses code.
-See https://flywire.ai for more details.
+Visit https://flywire.ai for more details.